kentonv/lanparty/guide.md

 Replace HOST with the hostname of the machine you'll be using for installation.

-### Boot the machine
+### Boot the machine into the Windows installer

 In order for the Windows 10 installer to show an iSCSI volume as a valid installation target, it needs to find the volume listed in something called the iBFT (iSCSI Boot Firmware Table), a magical chunk of memory that is somehow passed off from the BIOS / early boot stage to the OS bootloader.
 The idea is supposed to be that if you have an Enterprise iSCSI NIC then it will initialize this table at startup.

+Moreover, the BIOS / early boot stage must explicitly tell Windows that "Yes, I am able to boot this device.", otherwise the installer will steadfastly refuse to let you install to the device even if it is visible.

 But, we don't have enterprise hardware.
 Instead, we have iPXE.
-If we can get iPXE to run _before_ the Windows 10 installer runs, then it will initialize the iBFT for us, and the Windows 10 installer will find it.
-But we don't actually want to boot from iSCSI, we want to boot from our Windows 10 installer USB stick.
-How do we do that?
+If we can get iPXE to run _before_ the Windows 10 installer runs, and have iPXE itself pretend to be the BIOS while starting the Windows 10 installer, then iPXE will initialize the iBFT for us, and the Windows 10 installer will find it and let us install to it.

-Well, fortuntaely, as your iSCSI volume is currently blank, booting from it will fail. iPXE will exit, and the BIOS will then go on to the next boot device, with iBFT loaded.
-So what you have to do is configure your BIOS such that it tries to boot from the network first, and then falls back to USB next.
+One more catch: iPXE only knows how to netboot.
+It explicitly doesn't know how to boot from a DVD or USB stick.
+That's why we didn't create one earlier.
+Instead, we'll tell `iPXE` to load our ISO file over the network, and then run it using `memdisk`.

+First, configure your client machine to boot from the network.
+In the BIOS, set the network adapter as the first and only boot option.

+Now, let it boot, but watch closely, because we have to hit a key at the right moment.
+Your BIOS will hand off to the network adapter firmware, which will query your DHCP server.
+It'll then download and run iPXE, and you'll see something like this:

+    iPXE initializing devices...ok

+    iPXE -- Open Source Network Boot Firmware -- http://ipxe.org
+    Features: HTTP iSCSI DNS TFTP AoE FCoE TFTP COMBOOT ELF PXE PXEXT

+    Press Ctrl-B for the iPXE command line...

+Press Ctrl-B now!
+You only get a second or two.
+If you miss it, then iPXE will attempt to boot from iSCSI, which will presumably fail since the master image isn't formatted yet.

+If you got it right, you're now at the iPXE prompt:

+    iPXE>

+You need to type a series of commands:

+    dhcp
+    set keep-san 1
+    sanhook iscsi:10.0.1.0:::1:iqn.2019-12.com.example:cutman
+    initrd win10.iso
+    kernel memdisk iso raw
+    boot

+Replace `iscsi:10.0.1.0:::1:iqn.2019-12.com.example` with the value of `ISCSI_TARGET_PREFIX` from your `lanparty.conf`, and replace `cutman` with your client's host name.

+Let's break down what this does:

+* `dhcp`: Configures the network and obtains an IP address.
+* `set keep-san 1`: Tells iPXE to pass off the upcoming iSCSI connection to the Windows 10 installer via iBFT.
+* `sanhook iscsi:10.0.1.0:::1:iqn.2019-12.com.example:cutman`: Tells iPXE where to find our iSCSI volume, to place in iBFT.
+* `initrd win10.iso`: Loads `win10.iso` into local RAM, so that we can boot it as a ramdisk.
+(This will take some time.
+TFTP is a rather inefficient file transfer protocol.)
+(The command is called `initrd` because when booting Linux, you would use this to load an `initrd` image, which provides an early-stage root filesystem which knows how to boot the real system.)
+* `kernel memdisk iso raw`: Loads `memdisk` as our "kernel", passing it boot parameters to tell it that we're going to boot an ISO loaded as a ramdisk.
+* `boot`: Run it.

+Anyway, the Windows 10 installer should now start.

+PROTIP: Any time you want to boot an ISO image in the future, you can use the iPXE command line to load it over the network like above.
+Never again will you need to dig up a USB stick nor burn a DVD!

 ### Install Windows 10

 Follow the on-screen instructions to install Windows 10 to the iSCSI volume.
+This part should "just work", up until the first reboot.

 ### Work around `PAGE_FAULT_IN_NONPAGED_AREA`

-Eventually, your machine will reboot, and it will now attempt to boot directly from iSCSI.
-Unfortunately, due to a Windows 10 bug, this step will likely fail with a Blue Screen Of Death reporting `PAGE_FAULT_IN_NONPAGED_AREA`.
+Eventually, your machine will reboot, and it will now attempt to boot directly from iSCSI (you should NOT interrupt the process with ctrl+B this time).

+Unfortunately, due to a Windows 10 bug, this step will likely fail with a Blue Screen Of Death reporting `PAGE_FAULT_IN_NONPAGED_AREA`, and then go into a boot loop.

 This appears to happen when the system page file is located on the iSCSI device.
 While locating the page file on iSCSI worked fine under Windows 7, it appears to be broken in Windows 10.
 Unfortunately, Windows defaults to setting up a page file on the primary disk, so when the primary disk is iSCSI, it is broken out-of-the-box.